The Secretary of State was asked—

 Support for Victims of Crime in Court

 The Government are prioritising support for victims through the criminal justice system and beyond, and we are committed to tackling poor criminal justice outcomes for them.
-Just last month, my right hon.
-Friend the Lord Chancellor and I took part in a roundtable at Downing Street to discuss support for victims of rape.
+Just last month, my right hon. and learned Friend the Lord Chancellor and I took part in a roundtable at Downing Street to discuss support for victims of rape.
 Victims and stakeholders highlighted the importance of support in their engagement with the criminal justice system.